In the hunt for a male contraceptive, scientists look to stop sperm in their tracks

 The University of Washington's Stephanie Page says the gels and pills being tested now don't come with the same risks.

-"We have worked really hard to develop methods that don't impact those other physiologic parameters," says Page, "So we don't see any impacts on kidney function, liver function and the like."
+"We have worked really hard to develop methods that don't impact those other physiologic parameters," said Page, "So we don't see any impacts on kidney function, liver function and the like."

 As for side effects, some participants report weight gain, changes in libido, acne, or mood swings."
 Those, she points out, are "very similar to those that some women experience using female hormonal contraceptives."